NVIDIA/cuda-quantum/docs/sphinx/install.rst

 `VS Code <https://code.visualstudio.com/>`_ and you need to install the `Dev Containers <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ extension.

-Launch VS Code, open the Command Pallette with `Ctrl+Shift+P`, and enter "Dev Containers: Attach to Running Container".
+Launch VS Code, open the Command Palette with `Ctrl+Shift+P`, and enter "Dev Containers: Attach to Running Container".
 You should see and select the running `cuda-quantum` container in the list.
-After the window reloaded, enter "File: Open Folder" in the Command Pallette to open the `/home/cudaq/` folder.
+After the window reloaded, enter "File: Open Folder" in the Command Palette to open the `/home/cudaq/` folder.

-To run the examples, open the Command Pallette and enter "View: Show Terminal" to launch an integrated terminal.
+To run the examples, open the Command Palette and enter "View: Show Terminal" to launch an integrated terminal.
 You are now all set to :ref:`get started <validate-installation>` with CUDA Quantum development.